dsw225/March-Machine-Learning-Mania-2025/README.md

-# 2025 March Madness Predictice Model
+# 2025 March Madness Predictive Model

 The goal of this project was to minimize total brier score of outcomes for the 2025 NCAA March Madness Tournaments in hopes of winning [this kaggle competition.](https://www.kaggle.com/competitions/march-machine-learning-mania-2025)